tari-labs/tari-university/src/preface/style-guide.md

 ### Quotation Marks

+As per American style:

-Use double quotation marks for a first quotation and single quotation marks for a quotation within a quotation.
+- Use double quotation marks for a first quotation and single quotation marks for a quotation within a quotation.
+- Place commas and full stops inside the quotation marks.